 But over time, many new competitors came as an alternative for Asana.
-Although, only a few of them which are more feature-rich as well as offered at competitive prices.
-One of the best among them is ClickUp, a platform that more than just task management.
+Although, only a few of them are more feature-rich as well as offered at competitive prices.
+One of the best among them is ClickUp.

 Table of contents